Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Getting_started.md

 #### Rainbow Application ID and Secret Key
 ---

-The Rainbow CLI is free of charge when using on the Rainbow Sandbox developers platform.
-No application ID and secret key is needed to connect to that platform.
+The Rainbow CLI is free of charge when using on the Rainbow Sandbox platform for developers.
+No application ID and secret key is needed to connect the Rainbow CLI to that platform.
 So, you can manage for free your application and tests accounts when developing your application on the Sandbox platform.
+Don't forget that it is not the case for your own applications: you need an application ID for each application you're developing on the Sandbox platform for developers if you want to connect them on that platform).

-To connect to the Rainbow production platform for doing the same or much more like provisionning users, managing your company, the Rainbow CLI needs an **application ID** and a **secret key**.
+To connect to the Rainbow production Platform for doing the same things or much more like provisionning users, managing your company, the Rainbow CLI needs an **application ID** and a **secret key**.

 To get your application ID and secret key: